agodwinp/linux-server-config/README.md

     $ /Users/arun/.ssh/item_catalog
     # It then prompts you to enter a password, for this project you can leave this as blank, but feel free to enter one if you wish.

-1. d) Now we have created our key pair, we want to upload this into the `SSH key pair manager` within Lightsail.
+**1. d)** Now we have created our key pair, we want to upload this into the `SSH key pair manager` within Lightsail.
 Switch back to your Lightsail setup browser window and click on `Change SSH key pair` button under the "OPTIONAL" header.
-1. e) Choose "Upload New", and browse your file system to find the key pair you just created.
+**1. e)** Choose "Upload New", and browse your file system to find the key pair you just created.
 Select the key which ends in `.pub`, this is the public key that we need to place on the server to enable key based authentication.
-1. f) Next, you'll be asked to choose an instance plan.
+**1. f)** Next, you'll be asked to choose an instance plan.
 This determines how powerful of a server you get and how much you'll be charged for its usage.
 For this project I chose the lowest tier, which is free for 30 days.
-1. g) Every instance requires a unique hostname.
+**1. g)** Every instance requires a unique hostname.
 For this project, I named my instance `item-catalog`, but you can name yours anything you wish.
-1. h) Click on Create and wait for the instance for start up.
+**1. h)** Click on Create and wait for the instance for start up.
 This may take a few minutes.
-1. i) Once it has started, you can log into it using SSH by clicking on the button `Connect via SSH`.
+**1. i)** Once it has started, you can log into it using SSH by clicking on the button `Connect via SSH`.
-1. j) Provided this has all worked, you will now be logged into your machine via SSH as the `ubuntu` user, within a window in your browser.
+**1. j)** Provided this has all worked, you will now be logged into your machine via SSH as the `ubuntu` user, within a window in your browser.

-### Software Installed

-#### Update Package Source List
+### 2. Secure Server

+##### Update package source list and currently installed packages

+An easy step to ensure your server is secure is to keep your software up to date with nerw releases.
+The first step to update your installed software is to update your package source list.
+This makes sure your system is aware of the latest information stored within the repositories you're making use of.

     $ sudo apt-get update

-#### Update Currently Installed Packages
+Now that our system is aware of all the software available and their most recent version, let's upgrade this software.

     $ sudo apt-get upgrade

-#### Remove Unused Packages
+Finally, let's remove any unneeded packages.

     $ sudo apt-get autoremove